The Simulation Data Inspector software provides the capability to inspect and compare time series data at several stages of your workflow:

 If the run is unsatisfactory, delete it.
 Repeat steps 3 and 4 to collect the desired simulation runs for comparing data.

-Compare all of the imported signal data from multiple runs, as described in Compare Signal Data from Multiple Simulations.
+Compare two signals or all of the signal data from multiple runs, as described in Compare Signal Data from Multiple Simulations.

 Optionally assign tolerances to signals and graphically inspect the applied tolerances.